Housing & Meal Plans

 Bethlehem, PA 18018

-Mailboxes are located on the lower level of the HUB for Main Street Campus (Bernhardt-Wilhelm and Rau-Hassler residents) and in the HILL for South Campus (Main, Clewell and HILL residents).
-Mailboxes are available for commuter students upon request.
+The Mailroom is located on the lower level of Reeves Library for Main Street Campus (Bernhardt-Wilhelm and Rau-Hassler residents) and in the HILL for South Campus (Main, Clewell and HILL residents).

 Move-In Day